shreytailor/quinzical/README.md

 chmod +x run_game.sh
 ```

 5. Run the game using this command.
+Please do note that this script is tailored for the second version of the SE206 image, given that you have installed the voices provided by Catherine.

 ```
 ./run_game.sh